 Cori currently serves as an abstract reviewer for the American Public Health Association and a manuscript reviewer for three medical journals (American Journal of Infection Control, Vaccine, and Preventive Medicine).
 She is a preceptor for graduate students in the epidemiology program at the University of Minnesota, and supervises MPH candidates who complete their internships at Ofstead.
 In addition, she served as a research collaborator in the Division of Infectious Diseases at Mayo Clinic, where she was the principal investigator on two studies focused on assessing the effectiveness of endoscope cleaning and disinfection.

-Ms. Ofstead attended the University of Minnesota, Johns Hopkins University School of Hygiene and Public Health, and Walden University.
-She has earned a BA in Public Health and Medical History and a Master of Science in Public Health, and served as a Visiting Graduate Student at the Mayo Clinic College of Medicine, Vaccine Research Lab.
-Before embarking on her public health career, she worked in hospitals and research labs for 11 years, including six years as a clinical lab technician.
-She has served on the Boards of Directors for the Society of Prospective Medicine and the Friends of Oxford Pool, and is a member of the Faculty/Industry Engagement Network of the University of Minnesota-Rochester.
+Cori specializes in interpreting scientific evidence for diverse audiences, and she has presented at numerous national and international conferences.
+She has a BA in public health and medical history from the University of Minnesota.
+She completed graduate coursework at Johns Hopkins University School of Hygiene & Public Health and Walden University, and earned a Master of Science in Public Health degree after serving as a Visiting Graduate Student in the Mayo Clinic College of Medicine, Vaccine Research Lab.
+Before embarking on her public health career, she worked in hospitals and research labs for 11 years, including six years as a clinical lab technician in an urban hospital.